 Here are a few of the easiest, cost-free stress coping mechanisms that we recommend:

-- Cleanse: take a shower or bath.
+Take a shower or bath.
 This cleanses your energy and signals to your body that you’re taking care of it.
 It’s an immediate relief to any situation – whether it’s anxiety-induced stress, or anger-induced stress.
 Think of a shower or bath as your “warm off” (I mean, if you want to take a cold one, you can totally go for a “cool off,” haha!)

-- Piece by piece, step by step.
-How do you eat an elephant?
-One bite at a time.
-No, we’re not ever suggesting eating an elephant, but this age-old adage is still useful today.
 Be present to what’s in front of you, step by step.
 We’re so often stressed because we’re trying to deal with something that hasn’t happened yet – like carrying an umbrella around when it’s sunny, stressing over the potential of rain.
 You’re totally taking away from the present moment!
 Guess what – you’re not a magician – you have no control over the future.
 You only have the ability to take each step here, now, in full presence, to ensure that you’re building a solid ground for whatever your future holds.

-You may not realize it, since the brain is the source of the most of the stress, but the issues are also in the tissues – your body will literally internalize the stress you feel, manifesting it into muscle tension, stiff muscles, and of course, diseases.
+You may not realize it, since the brain is the source of most of the stress, but the issues are also in the tissues – your body will literally internalize the stress you feel, manifesting it into muscle tension, stiff muscles, and of course, diseases.

-- Move with intention.
 Do some yoga – it’s clinically proven to reduce cortisol levels (the stress hormone) – and you don’t need a full class!
 Just 20 minutes of practice at least 3 times per week will do the trick (of course, there’s nothing wrong with practicing more…).
 If that’s not your thing, simply take a walk outside: whether it’s to cool off from a heated argument or pressing work dilemma or simply as a pick-me-up after a long day, when you take every step in the fresh air focusing on just the here and now, your stress levels will dissipate.

-- Take stock of your body.
 Are you achy or tired?
 Are you having digestive issues, sleep issues, or any other physiological issues?
 Analyze them – when did they start?
 Was it around a time when a potential stressor came about?
 This may be a clue in discovering what your stressor is, if you’re not sure already.

 For example, are you generally stressed at work, just because you have a high-profile job, but for the last week, your stomach has been in knots and you don’t sleep more than 3 hours nightly?
-Perhaps look back into your calendar at the day it all started – were you proposed a new project or assigned a new case?
+Perhaps look back into your calendar at the day it all started – where you proposed a new project or assigned a new case?

-- Disconnect: social media has created a constant culture of comparison.
+Social media has created a constant culture of comparison.
 The thing is, comparison is the thief of joy.
 What’s worse, you’re comparing your everyday do that person’s highlight reel.
 There are now plenty of apps on the market (if you own an iPhone, it’s under “screen time” in Settings) that help you limit your screen time.

 Take it a step further: deactivate every social media you’re on for just a week and see how your attitude changes.

-- Cuddle: a pet, child, loved one, or friend.
+A pet, child, loved one, or friend.
 Hugging someone (or something) you love causes the brain to release oxytocin, a hormone that buffers against stress, lowering your heart rate and cortisol.

 Most importantly, if these stress coping mechanisms don’t feel as though they’re doing the trick, talk to a therapist – seeing someone isn’t a sign of weakness; it’s a sign of being strong enough to know how to help yourself.
-It’s acknowledging that you just need to sharpen the tools in your toolbox that you don’t exercise daily, to be the optimal version of you.
+It’s acknowledging that you just need to sharpen the tools in your toolbox that you don’t exercise daily, to be the optimal version of yourself.